tcdowney/downey-io-jekyll/blog/_notes/omscs/cs6200/multithreading-in-solaris.md

 Data is contained within a `proc` structure.
 `proc` structure includes:
 1. list of kernel threads for the process
-2. pointer to the process address space
+2. pointer to the process's virtual address space
 3. user credentials
 4. signal handlers

 ### Light-weight Process (LWP)
 Contains the process-control-block, or PCB.
 The PCB includes:
 1. user-level process registers
-2. syscall arguments
+2. system call (syscall) arguments
-3. signal handling masks
+3. signal mask
-4. resource usage
+4. resource usage information
 5. profiling pointers

 The LWP also includes: